stresslimit/sld-custom-content-and-taxonomies/README.md

 This plugin is built and maintained by [Stresslimit Design](http://stresslimitdesign.com/about-our-wordpress-expertise "Stresslimit Design") & [Joachim Kudish](http://jkudish.com "Joachim Kudish")

+Awesome custom admin icons designed by [Laura Kalbag](http://laurakalbag.com/wordpress-admin-icons/)

 The plugin is based on the original work of Matt Wiebe and his [Smarter Custom Post Types class](http://somadesign.ca/projects/smarter-custom-post-types/ "Smarter Custom Post Types class")

 # Change log

+= 1.5 =

+Add the ability to choose a super custom icon for your custom content type in the WP admin section. sld_register_post_type() now accepts a new parameter 'custom_icon' to the optional $args array, which will provide an awesome custom icon to the admin section

 = 1.4 =